Cycle 1 due: March 1, 2020: you must contact Nancy Brown and review your grant request before submitting a request.

 4. How often can we apply and when are applications due?

 The Grant Committee will only accept one application a year from a non-profit, but the committee may ask the non-profit to resubmit or hold an application over to a later review date.
-The 2020 granting timelines are being reviewed currently by the committee.
+The 2020 granting deadlines are March 1 and August 1.

 5. How can we strengthen our request?